top of page

 2. Assassin's Creed IV: Black Flag (Multiplatform, 2013)

-Black Flag is widely regarded as one of the best pirate experiences out there.
-Step into the shoes of Edward Kenway as he navigates the treacherous waters of the Caribbean, engages in thrilling naval battles, and uncovers a shadowy conspiracy within the Assassin's Creed universe.
+Black Flag is the crown jewel for pirate aficionados.
+Step into Edward Kenway’s boots as you navigate Caribbean waters, engage in epic naval battles, and unravel a shadowy conspiracy tucked within the Assassin's Creed universe.

-Key Similarities to Skull and Bones: Open-world setting, thrilling naval combat, and in-depth ship customization.
+Key Similarities to Skull and Bones: Open-world setting, thrilling naval combat, and deep ship customization.

 Blackbeard the pirate laughs in Assassin's Creed 4 Black Flag